 What you’ll find on this page

-- Find out how bone conduction implant surgery is performed
+- Find out how implantable bone conduction solution surgeries are performed

 - Hear from others who have had the same experience